 It may not be common for cleaning and repainting to be thought of as involving expenditure of a capital nature.
-However, in these particular circumstances, considering the premises' previous use and the company's intended use, the expenditure involves initial repairs.
+However, in these particular circumstances, considering the premises' previous use and the company's intended use, the expenditure involves essential initial repairs.
+No deduction is allowed for the expenditure because of the capital limitation in s DA 2(1).

-The extraordinary costs on this type of work arose because the company incurred them to restore and maintain the functionality of the property to the level required for the company's intended use in its business.
-The other repairs needed to the walls and ceilings were needed for the same reasons and the fact that the company did not know of the need for this repair work at the time of leasing, does not change the outcome.
+The extraordinary costs on this type of work arose because the company incurred them to restore and maintain the functionality of the property to the level essential for the company's intended use in its business.
+The other repairs to the walls and ceilings were required for the same reasons and the fact that the company did not know of the need for this repair work at the time of acquisition, does not change the outcome.

-Example | Tauira 4 - Where repairs to a building in a commercial complex are initial repairs
+Example | Tauira 4 - Where repairs to a building in a commercial complex are essential initial repairs